 Unlike basic One-upmanship, where players rely on quantifiable criteria (i.e. grades, sneakers, profits) to elevate esteem, IDPG players fabricate deceptive criteria that allow them to elevate esteem by looking down on others.
 For IDPG players the criteria is that game playing is for less honest, aware, and/or intelligent types.

 IDPG players play I Don’t Play Games in order to (unconsciously):

 - Protect themselves from having to consider the esteem deflating / dopamine depriving possibility they play games just like the people they enjoy looking down on for playing games.

 - Trigger gratuitous dopamine hits by elevating their esteem with the convenient self-deception that they are superior to lesser mortals who do play games.

 Learning how to follow the dopamine is the key to understanding how dopamine games work.
-For example, most game players can’t admit that they’re playing dopamine games because the truth reduces their esteem, and the only thing they are interested in is triggering dopamine by relying on self-deceptions that elevate their esteem.
-By learning how to follow the dopamine it’s also possible to understand why the few game players who willingly admit that they play dopamine games are often also doing it for the dopamine.
+For example, most game players can’t admit they’re playing dopamine games because honesty reduces esteem, and their sole concern is triggering dopamine, even if it means relying on self-deceptions to elevate esteem.
+By learning how to follow the dopamine it’s also possible to understand why most of the few game players who willingly admit they play dopamine games are also doing it for the dopamine.

-Honest individuals admit to playing dopamine games because being honest makes them feel good about themselves = elevates esteem = triggers dopamine.
-Insecure individuals, who admit to playing games, do so to turn off the fear = dopamine deprivation that can be traced to the expectation of being caught trying to deny what they are afraid they might be doing.
+Honest types admit to playing dopamine games because being honest makes them feel good about themselves = elevates esteem = triggers dopamine.
+Insecure types, who admit to playing games, do so to turn off the fear = dopamine deprivation caused by expectation of being caught denying what they know they’re doing.